WukLab/LegoOS/README.md

 ## Configure and Compile

 __The README is still raw and scratchy, it might not be complete and it might also seems confusing.
-The whole tutorial can only be improved only if there are people trying out LegoOS and give us feedback.
-If you have any issues, pleas don't hesitate to contact us (Github Issue is preferred).
+The whole tutorial can be improved only if there are people trying out LegoOS and give us feedback.
+If you have any issues, please don't hesitate to contact us (Github Issue is preferred).
 We really appreciate your input here.__

 __CAVEAT:__ Configure, compile, and run a LegoOS kernel is similar to test a new Linux kernel.
 You need to have root access to the machine.
 The whole process may involve multiple machine power cycles. __Before you proceed, make sure you have some methods (e.g., `IPMI`) to monitor and reboot _remote_ physical machine.__ It is possible to just use virtual machines, but with a constrained setting (described below).
 If you running into any issues, please don’t hesitate to contact us!